chancesmith/chance-smith-gatsby-blog/content/blog/2014-04-21-effort-to-minimize-the-office-2014.markdown

 ---
 layout: post
 title: Effort To Minimize the Office 2014
-date: '2014-04-21T22:12:03.284Z'
+date: "2014-04-21T22Z"
 ---

 Some of us enjoy moving items around the house or just in our office's to experience a new beginning.
 Part of shifting things around just feels good.
-It is also helps in cleaning the area up while giving that *fresh start* feeling.
+It is also helps in cleaning the area up while giving that _fresh start_ feeling.

 After reading [Simplfy](http://www.amazon.com/Simplify-Joshua-Becker-ebook/dp/B006431ADS/ref=sr_1_1?ie=UTF8&qid=1398046399&sr=8-1&keywords=simplify), right before we moved north of Jackson, TN, I was inspired to take a more minimalistic lifestyle.
 That is what the book is about essentially.
 This is one of the qoutes that motivated me the most.